 How Often To Publish My Blog?

-I’m not going to steal Robert's thunder by repeating here what he says on his blog, but he made me think, because time is – for most of us – a very limited resource.
-So what I shall be doing in future is:
+After reading Robert's article, because time is – for most of us – a very limited resource I decided that what I should be doing in future is:

 - Posting here, approximately weekly, with an update on my week's Internet Marketing progress – lessons learned, problems fixed etc

-Before reading Robert’s post I was frantically blogging away here, to the extent that I hardly had time to update my sales sites.
-Hello!!!
-Who’s a silly girl?
-Thanks for straightening me out Rob.
-(There are several other reasons that Rob explores very eloquently.
-This was the one that resonated most with me.)
+Before reading Robert's post I was frantically blogging away here, to the extent that I hardly had time to do anything else.